You know you need a budget, right? If you don’t know where to start, drawing a money map is a simple and useful means to get there.

 Create Your Money Map!
 Here’s Cubert’s:

 Interpreting the Map

 My map is a top-down view that helps me find “leaks” in the financial plan.
-Am I putting too much hard-earned cash into discretionary items like dining out, or bike gadgets?
+Am I putting too much hard-earned cash into discretionary items like dining out or bike gadgets?
 What am I doing to manage my tax bill?

 You’ll also see that I have those little purple bars off to the far right.
-Here, I try to depict the dual-nature of home maintenance and student loan expense.
+Here, I try to depict the dual-nature of home maintenance and student loan expenses.
 Sure, they each put a drain on the wallet, but you could certainly argue that you get value in return.
 Those categories straddle the line for us.